wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 - Dec.
 3, 2023 Add radar mode and MIMO radar mode, see [Wi-Fi Radar (802.11bf Mono-Static Sensing Mode) with 802.11a/g/n/ac/ax/be Frame Format](#wi-fi-radar-802-11bf-mono-static-sensing-mode-with-802-11a-g-n-ac-ax-be-frame-format).

 On this page, we will demonstrate the methods of CSI measurement and various low-level controls on different hardware frontends.
-You can jump to the interested topics via following links:
+You can jump to the topics of interest via the following links:

 1. [Before Getting Started: Some Fundamentals](#before-getting-started-some-fundamentals)
 2. [ISAC Research using NI USRP or HackRF One SDR](#isac-research-using-ni-usrp-or-hackrf-one-sdr)